mozilla/treeherder/tests/README.md

 ## Backend development

-The backend test suite can be run locally.
+The backend test suite can be run outside the Docker container.

 ### Start the services